Chely Wright: 2010–present: LGBT activism

 In 2011, Wright released a documentary chronicling her coming-out story titled Wish Me Away.
 The film was officially released to American markets in spring 2012.
 The film was directed by Bobbie Birleffi and Beverly Kopf.
 Both directors filmed Wish Me Away over a three-year span.
 The documentary was reviewed positively following its release.
 Los Angeles Times called it "a sympathetic, emotional portrait of a life at a pivotal transition."
 The New York Times concluded, "By the end you may not be a fan of her music, but it’s hard not to root for her rebirth."
 The Hollywood Reporter commented that Wish Me Away was released at "the right moment" because marriage equality was a hot-button topic at the time.
 Wish Me Away was later nominated by the GLAAD Media Awards in the category of "Outstanding Documentary."
 It also won an accolade from the Los Angeles Film Festival and received a nomination from the Emmy Awards.
 Since its release, Wright stated that she still receives letters from LGBT individuals who said it has helped them acknowledge their own sexuality.

 In 2012, Wright established an LGBT organization titled, "LIKEME."
 The nonprofit organization is designed to help educate and provide assistance to individuals in the LGBT community.
 This includes youth, adults and family members of those struggling with their sexual identity.
 In May 2012, Wright and the organization founded a "Lighthouse" center in Kansas City, Missouri.
 The community center includes resources, staff and counselors to help those in the LGBT community find support.
 Since its launch, the center has received funds from various events, including a 2016 live performance fundraiser.

 In 2014, Wright spoke on the stage of the GLAAD Media Awards to discuss anti-bullying legislation with fellow activist Marcel Neergaard.
 She also introduced country artist Kacey Musgraves, who performed her song, "Follow Your Arrow."
 In recent years, Wright has been outspoken on transgender bathroom laws.
 She discussed her views against the laws on Twitter and on other social media platforms.
 In 2016, Wright appeared on CNN encouraging the country music industry to be supportive of laws that protect transgender Americans in the state of Tennessee.

+Wright helped inspire the creation of the 2022 book My Moment, which included stories from various female entertainers and their experiences with the MeToo movement.

+Business career

+In 2021, Wright was announced as the Chief Diversity, Equity and Inclusion Officer for the interior space company Unispace.
+She has since formed collaborations with the Women's Business Enterprise National Council and the National Minority Supplier Diversity Council.
+In describing her transition into the role, Wright commented, "I wanted to leverage my public capital in that way.
+That's when I began working in corporate spaces, higher education, faith communities, and, combining all of those strategies."

+In 2025, Wright joined the facilities management company ISS A/S as a senior vice president of corporate social responsibility.